Rouxxel/MAXergy/frontend/README.md

-# Cloover — Energy Transition Planner (Frontend Shell)
+# MAXergy — Energy Transition Planner (Frontend)

-Cloover is an AI-powered home-energy upgrade planner.
+MAXergy is an AI-powered home-energy upgrade planner for German households.
 This repository is the **mobile-first web shell** of the product: a fully navigable UI built with mocked data, ready to be wired to a real backend and later ported to React Native.

 The shell intentionally keeps all business logic out of components.
 Data fetching goes through a thin service layer, state lives in Zustand stores, and types are centralized — so swapping mocks for a real API (or porting to Expo) is a localized change.

 ---